 In a sales sense, the interview is a sales call.

-As the interview begins, you set the tone with a firm handshake, confident introduction that helps relax the interviewer.
-You handle the introductory ‘small talk’ and then are ready to get to the business at hand.
+As the interview begins, you set the tone with a firm handshake, a confident introduction that helps relax the interviewer.
+You handle the introductory ‘small talk’ and they are ready to get to the business at hand.

 Your posture is erect, but not rigid, and you maintain eye contact without staring.
 Your overall body language is good, and you exhibit active listening skills.

 Draft a proposal showing that you are the person for this particular position, and you will support your claim with your skillset, track record of achievement (supported by numbers), and your desire to achieve in the future.